mabuchilab/Instrumental/docs/developer.rst

 `numpydoc conventions`_.
 In general, you should also follow the guidelines of `pep 257`_.

 - No spaces after the opening triple-quote
-- One-line docstrings should be on a single line, e.g. """Does good stuff"""
+- One-line docstrings should be on a single line, e.g. ``"""Does good stuff."""``
 - Multi-liners have a summary line, followed by a blank line, followed by the rest of the doc.
 The closing quote should be on its own line